moloney/byoe/README.rst

 Running the ``update`` command will build updated versions of all the defined environments.
 This can take a long time, especially on the first run, so check the corresponding log file under the ``{base_dir}/logs`` directory for progress.

+Once you have a working build it is recommended you create a scheduled task to run ``byoe update`` around the first of each month.

 Known Issues